thingsboard/thingsboard.github.io/_includes/docs/pe/solution-templates/scada-energy-management.md

 - **Smart buildings**.
 Improves energy efficiency in commercial and residential buildings by managing lighting, HVAC, and electrical systems.
 - **Data centers**.
 Monitors energy usage, ensures continuous power delivery, and manages backup systems to avoid downtime.

+## System components

+The SCADA Energy management system includes:

+- **Devices**.
+Sensors and actuators installed on energy generation sources.
+They collect and transmit data such as the condition of solar panels, rotor speed of a wind turbine, input and output voltage of a transformer, generator performance metrics, and many other parameters.
+- **Modbus protocol**.
+The primary communication protocol for data exchange between devices.
+It ensures reliable connection and seamless integration of equipment with the SCADA system.
+- **Gateway**.
+A device that transmits data from sensors to ThingsBoard platform.
+It converts and relays data over the network for further processing.
+- **ThingsBoard**.
+An IoT platform where data is collected, analyzed, and visualized.
+It allows operators to access information and set up alerts for critical parameter changes.
+- **Dashboard visualization**.
+Track solar, wind, battery, generator, and consumption data in a single unified dashboard, enabling energy managers to make smarter and faster decisions.

 ## Install solution template

 To understand how the SCADA Energy management template works, let's start by installing it.